baleada/docs/src/prose/logic/classes/Animateable.md

 - You can `setKeyframes`, `seek`, and `stop` at any time.
 Just remember that `setKeyframes` will always `stop` the animation, and if you call `seek` while an animation is progressing, the animation will continue progressing after it seeks to the time progress you specified.

 ::: type="info"
-If you call a method when it's not supposed to be called, it won't cause any errors, it will simply have no effect on the animation.
+If you call a method when it's not supposed to be called, it won't cause any errors, it will simply do nothing.
 :::

 ::: type="info"